 Module 9: Supply Chain Management in Marketing.

-- New profession of buyers and Value Added chain.
+- The new profession of buyers and Value Added chain.

 - Management of orders and contracts.
 Quality and the “ABC” learning curve.